Wow, y’all had some creative and frugal ideas for organizing outdoor toys, and I wanted to highlight a few of those here:

 1. Hanging milk crates.

-Just recently got so tired of toys all over my backyard that I found three old milk crates and hung them on the fence.
-It cost be about $6.00.
+I just recently got so tired of toys all over my backyard that I found three old milk crates and hung them on the fence.
+It cost about $6.00.
 One crate is for bats and balls, one for trucks, and one for kiddie pool toys.
 It has been working great!
-It’s the same organization system that’s in the house in their rooms…everything has it’s specific place.
+It’s the same organization system that’s in the house in their rooms…everything has its specific place.
 And the toys stay pretty nice because they are up off the ground when it rains.
 Before, they would get muddy and gross, and I’d have to spray down the toys far too often.
-Now my yard always looks nice and only a few toys are out at a time. ~Mandy
+Now my yard always looks nice, and only a few toys are out at a time. ~Mandy

 2. A rolling garbage bin.

 We opted for an inexpensive, rolling garbage bin – purchased specifically for the purpose of storing toys.
 It holds a large number of balls and other outdoor toys.
-And, although I prefer sand toys stay in the sandbox (they fit underneath the cover), they often end up in our toy bin, too.
-For around $20, it fit our budget, and our toys, perfectly! ~RLR @ Mom’s Magic
+And although I prefer sand toys to stay in the sandbox (they fit underneath the cover), they often end up in our toy bin, too.
+For around $20, it fits our budget and our toys perfectly! ~RLR @ Mom’s Magic

 3. A large bucket/bin with holes in the bottom.